-Dr Lilian Miles is Senior Lecturer in Sustainability and Social Enterprise in the School of Organisations, Economy and Society.
+Dr Lilian Miles is Senior Lecturer (Reader wef 1 August 2021) in Sustainability and Social Enterprise in the School of Organisations, Economy and Society.
 She previously taught at Northumbria University, Manchester Metropolitan University, University of Manchester and Middlesex University.
 She has held visiting lecturer posts at the Universities of Hamburg, Dresden and Leipzig.
 She also taught Consumer Law for many years at the University of Hong Kong.
-Lilian is a Visiting Researcher at the Centre for Research on Women and Gender, Universiti Sains Malaysia.
+Lilian is a Visiting Researcher at the Centre for Research on Women and Gender, Universiti Sains Malaysia and an external examiner at the University of Essex.

 Lilian is a Senior Fellow of the Higher Education Academy.
 She has taught business-related topics on undergraduate modules, including Contract Law, International Business Law, Employment Law and Company Law.
 She also developed several postgraduate modules, namely Comparative Corporate Governance, Corporate Social Responsibility and Transnational Corporations and Labour Rights.